phelpsbp/Projects/Mint Classics Inventory Analysis/README.md

 EDA involved exploring the products currently in inventory to answer key questions, such as:

-- Which individual products are the least ordered?
+- Which products have the lowest and highest order rates?
-- Which individual products might be overstocked?
-- Which product lines contribute to overstocking?
+- Which product lines are most in demand?
 - Which warehouses have the highest and lowest inventory stocks?
-- What the most expensive items in stock and does expense play a role in order frequency?
 - Who are the top customers?
-Do their debt/credit ratios play a role?

 ## Data Analysis